 A Question of Too Many Plaintiff’s Experts

-by Eustace de Saint Phalle, The Veen Firm, PC, © 2011 by the author.
+by Eustace de Saint Phalle, The Veen Firm, © 2011 by the author.

 In highly technical cases like products liability, issues often arise